Refugee Student Settlement Pathway Support: What to expect?

 Rent Assistance - for students who are paying rent

 Commonwealth Supported Places - tuition that is subsidised by the Australian Government.
-You pay 1/3 of the cost of tuition and the Australian Government pays 2/3 of the cost.
+Students pay 1/3 of the cost of tuition and the Australian Government pays 2/3 of the cost.

 Access to the HECS-HELP and FEE-HELP loan schemes.
-The government will pay your portion of tuition while you study and you will pay back the government when you have graduated and are working above a certain income threshold.
+The government will pay the student portion of tuition, and students are able to pay back the government when they have graduated and are working above a certain income threshold.

 From Skill Path

-Skill Path does not provide financial support to students moving through the RSSP, however we do assist students to source the support that they need to access the program and thrive in Australia.
-This includes assistance with matching to a university that will provide the transition package outlined above, and assistance registering for Australian Government entitlements.
+Skill Path does not provide financial support to students moving through the RSSP, however we do assist students in matching with a university that will provide the financial assistance outlined above, and ensuring RSSP students have access to all the support they need to thrive in Australia.

-Skill Path does not charge refugee students to apply for or access the RSSP.
+Important note: Skill Path does not charge refugee students to apply for or access the RSSP.
 If you are asked to pay Skill Path for services you should assume that this is a scam.
-If this happens to you, please contact Skill Path immediately via our publicly listed contact details to let us know so we can investigate.
+If this happens to you, please contact Skill Path immediately to let us know so we can investigate.

-Skill Path has partnered with Spark Finance and created a loan scheme specifically designed for RSSP students.
-The loans are available to cover the cost of living expenses that you are not able to fund through the sources listed above or from the income you can earn from any part time work.
+Skill Path has partnered with Spark Finance and created an exciting new Refugee Student Loan Scheme specifically designed for RSSP students.
+The loans are available to cover the cost of living expenses that RSSP students are not able to fund through the sources listed above or from the income they can earn from any part time work.

-The Spark Finance loans have concessional terms including a low interest rate and a non-repayment period aligned to the length of your course, meaning you don’t have to repay the loan until after you complete your studies.
+The Spark Finance loans have concessional terms including a low interest rate and a non-repayment period aligned to the length of course, meaning RSSP students do not have to repay the loan until after they complete their studies.

 Students are also entitled to access small loans from the Government to pay for living expenses.
 These Student Start-up Loans are added to your HECS-HELP or FEE-HELP loan balance and repaid to the Government when you are working and earning above a certain income threshold after graduation.